Haren Prison: History

 The prison was built as a public–private partnership between the Belgian Federal Public Service Justice (FPS Justice) and Calfasso N.V. (a Belgian-Spanish-Australian consortium).
 The Belgian Directorate of Buildings acted as client for the design and construction phase of the project.
 "Cafasso NV is composed of three shareholders: Macquarie Corporate Holdings PTY Limited, FCC Construcción S.A. and DENYS N.V."
-Denys NV is the main partner in the consortium, and is responsible for the 382 million euro construction cost, (Note: "Bouwkost: 382 miljoen euro inclusief btw (inbegrepen in de jaarlijkse vergoedingen vanaf de terbeschikkingstelling)" [Construction cost: 382 million euros including VAT (included in the annual fees from the moment of availability)]) the construction risk, and financing of the project.
+Denys NV is the main partner in the consortium, and is responsible for the €382 million construction cost, (Note: "Bouwkost: 382 miljoen euro inclusief btw (inbegrepen in de jaarlijkse vergoedingen vanaf de terbeschikkingstelling)" [Construction cost: 382 million euros including VAT (included in the annual fees from the moment of availability)]) the construction risk, and financing of the project.
 The buildings were designed by EGM architects, who collaborated with B2Ai on the prison village layout.
 Baljon Landscape Architects designed the outdoor space.
 "Macquarie Capital acted as sole financial adviser and majority sponsor on this project leading two debt financing competitions over a five-year period.
 The final structure involved eight lenders who provided a combination of construction equity bridge loans and long-term loan facilities."
-The state will pay an annual fee of 40.2 million euros for 25 years from the opening of the prison until 2047.
+The state will pay an annual fee of €40.2 million for 25 years from the opening of the prison until 2047.
 The consortium will be responsible for the maintenance of the prison during the 25-year period.
 At the end of the 25-year period, the state will take over the prison.

 Preparation for the project began in 2012.
 The initial planning application was submitted in 2013.
 Local residents and activists opposed the construction of the prison, and said that they wanted a park on the site instead of a large prison.
 Appeals were lodged against both the planning permission and the environmental permit issued by the Brussels Region.
 Objectors said that the project would generate an ecological problem; they objected to its large size; they said that its distance from the centre of the Brussels would increase in the isolation of prisoners from their families and loved ones; they said that it would cause very many journeys by inmates, relatives and justice professionals; they said that it was extremely expensive and therefore risked putting a greater strain on the justice budget.
 The Council of State rejected both appeals in June 2019.

 Haren Prison was partly built on the old Wanson factory site, and partly on a nature reserve.
-The Wanson factory site was purchased for 53 million euros.
+The Wanson factory site was purchased for €53 million.
 Demolition and cleanup of this site took from February to September 2015, and cost almost €750,000.
-The waste from the demolition of the buildings included: